Luca-AC1/Credit-Default-Rate-Project/README.md

 **Target Variable**

 The binary target variable `default` was created, with a value of 1 for `Charged Off` and `Default` statuses and then 0 for `Fully Paid`.
 This resulted in a heavily imbalanced dataset, with about 80.1% of loans being fully paid and the other 19.9% defaulting.

+**Leakage Prevention**

+Post loan variables that wouldn't have been available at the time of the application were removed to prevent data leakage.
+This includes hardship data and payment data. `int_rate` was kept although it could perhaps be seen as post-loan as it is set partially based on risk.
+The outcome of this will be discussed in a later section.

+**Feature Removal**

+Irrelevant columns such as URLs and other identifiers are dropped.
+All the joint application data is dropped as this is a small minority but would lead to a much more complicated model.
+Columns with large amounts of missing data are also dropped along with `installment` and `total_acc` due to their high correlations with `loan_amnt` and `open_acc` respectively.